sterrelutz/sterrelutz.github.io/_pages/about.md

 ## Contact

-You can reach me via LinkedIn for now, and I will add an email address here soon.
+You can reach me via LinkedIn, or my university email address.